cimourdain/GAFK/README.md

 * **Controllers**: This folder contains all the controllers classes of your website.
 (All controllers inherit from the controller class in the /core folder.)
 * **Model**: This folder contains all the model classes of your website.
 (All models inherit from the PDOManager class in the /core folder.)
 * **Views**: This folder contains all views of your websites.
-Views are html files with emmbedd php variables.
+Views are html files with embedded php variables.
 Note: you can define freely the organization of subfolders and files in this directory.

 ## Usage